-In this tutorial we will show you how to install MariaDB on Linux Mint 19.
-For those of you who didn’t know, MariaDB is an open source, multi-threaded relational database management system, backward compatible replacement for MySQL.
+In this tutorial, we will show you how to install MariaDB on Linux Mint 19.
+For those of you who didn’t know, MariaDB is an open-source, multi-threaded relational database management system, a backward-compatible replacement for MySQL.

 Install MariaDB on Linux Mint 19

-Now, we import MariaDB key to your system by typing following:
+Now, we import the MariaDB key to your system by typing the following:

 Next, importing key add MariaDB repository: